imamahasane/ML_Engineer_Journey/README.md

 `Machine Learning` engineer is a very specialized skill.
 Machine Learning engineer has to be a good `Software Engineer` first.
 And as a software engineer, obviously we need to know the `Programming Language.` The best programming language for Machine Learning engineers no doubts `Python.`

+- `I personally like to follow Fricodecamp's YouTube and website`

 # `Week 1-5`

 ### Coding Skills